Co-Founder & CEO, Flowstate Solutions

 Casper has a lot to offer entrepreneurs, start-up businesses, and those in the technology and business sectors.
 After spending some time traveling the world with prior, co-founded companies, my interests returned to small business and my native Wyoming home in Casper.

 My passion for technology, business, and our home state have all converged in a new venture called Flowstate, where we are building a company that’s intent on delivering next generation technology to the oil and gas industry.

 The support that Casper can offer companies in any stage of business has been a large reason why I chose to move back here and continue business ventures.
 Additionally, the outdoor recreation opportunities, short commute, and great options for remote working, make living and working in Casper the ideal package.

 Lifestyle | Tourism

 I’ve found that when you choose Casper, Casper will embrace you.

-What has always impressed me about Casper is the wide range of things you can do and experience here.
-From world-class museums to world-class fishing, there really is a niche for anyone in our community.
+What has always impressed me about Casper is the wide-range of things you can do and experience here.
+From World-class museums to unparalleled fishing, there really is a niche for anyone in our community.